guruthree/pilot-datebook/README.md

 ## What is it?
-'pilot-datebook' has been intended to be the 'Swiss Army Knife' for datebook related data manipulation, i.e., aool to read/edit PalmOS Datebook databases.
+'pilot-datebook' has been intended to be the 'Swiss Army Knife' for datebook related data manipulation, i.e., a tool to read/edit PalmOS Datebook databases.

 The main strengths of pilot-datebook are the number of data formats it supports for import/export (including csv, plain text, Windows desktop